ryantd42/NY-Legislative-Git/2023/S2659B-2023/bill.md

   ___________

- Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on Internet and Technology
+ Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on Internet and Technology -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN ACT to amend the general business law, in relation to notification of a data breach

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The opening paragraph of subdivision 2 and subdivision 3 of section 899-aa of the general business law, as amended by chapter 117 of the laws of 2019, are amended to read as follows:
   Any person or business which owns or licenses computerized data  which includes  private  information shall disclose any breach of the security of the system following discovery or notification of the breach  in  the security  of  the system to any resident of New York state whose private information was, or is reasonably believed to  have  been,  accessed  or acquired  by  a person without valid authorization.
 The disclosure shall be made in the most expedient time  possible  and  without  unreasonable delay, [consistent with] AND SHALL BE MADE WITHIN FIFTEEN DAYS AFTER THE BREACH  HAS  BEEN  DISCOVERED,  EXCEPT  FOR  the legitimate needs of law enforcement, as provided in subdivision four of this  section[,  or  any measures  necessary to determine the scope of the breach and restore the integrity of the system].
-  3. Any  person  or  business  which maintains computerized data which includes private information which such person or business does not  own shall  notify  the owner or licensee of the information of any breach of the security of the system immediately AND WITHIN FIFTEEN DAYS following discovery, if the private information was, or is reasonably believed  to have been, accessed or acquired by a person without valid authorization.
+  3. Any person or business  which  maintains  computerized  data  which includes  private information which such person or business does not own shall notify the owner or licensee of the information of any  breach  of the  security  of the system [immediately] WITHIN FIFTEEN DAYS following discovery, if the private information was, or is reasonably believed  to have been, accessed or acquired by a person without valid authorization.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04602-02-3
+ S. 2659--A  2

   §  2.
 Paragraph (a) of subdivision 8 of section 899-aa of the general
  business law, as amended by chapter 117 of the laws of 2019, is  amended to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04602-01-3
- S. 2659  2

   (a)  In  the event that any New York residents are to be notified, the person or business shall notify the state attorney general, the  depart- ment  of  state  and  the division of state police AND THE DEPARTMENT OF